 Refer Guide to use Cookie Scanner to get a detailed overview of Cookie Scanner.

-The main purpose of the Cookie Category section is to create categories into which cookies of similar function can be grouped.
+The main purpose of the Cookie Category section is to create categories into which cookies of similar functions can be grouped.
 Categorizing cookies also gives the visitors granular control over which categories of cookies they want to render on their website.
 For example, they might be okay with the cookies that are used for website analytics but do not want any cookies that are used for advertisement purposes.

 The plugin comes with two pre-defined cookie categories by default: necessary and non-necessary.
 The cookies listed under the necessary category will be treated as essential for the website to function and hence the visitor will not be able to turn it off.
 But the cookies listed under non-necessary categories can be subjected to an on/off.
 The visitor can turn off the category/s(which in turn will block the corresponding scripts) and register their consent accordingly.
-By doing so only the scripts/cookies corresponding to the categories enabled by the visitor will be rendered in the website and the rest will be blocked.
+By doing so only the scripts/cookies corresponding to the categories enabled by the visitor will be rendered on the website and the rest will be blocked.

 Now, there are a couple of ways to update the Cookie Categories/Lists.